Getting Started with Hyaline

 - ".git/**/*"

-- name: README.md
+- document: README.md

 purpose: Provide an overview of the project, installation instructions, and basic usage examples

-- name: docs/installation.md
+- document: docs/installation.md

 purpose: Detailed installation and setup instructions